Menu

 Safety, Certifications, and Warranty

-This pole is manufactured to ANSI O5.1 specification.
-CCA treatment is applied according to American Wood Preservers Association standards.
+This pole is manufactured to ANSI O5.1 standards.
+CCA treatment is applied to American Wood Preservers Association specifications.
+The product includes a 1-year warranty.

 Frequently Asked Questions

-This pole is designed for direct burial installation at 8.5 feet below grade.
+A: The pole is designed for direct burial with 8.5 feet below grade, resulting in 56.5 feet above grade.

-Do cross arms ship attached to the pole?
+Q: Are cross arms included with the pole?

 Application Questions and Clarification